gbdev/DeadCScroll/README.md

 ### Smear Off

 This is a disappearance transition and the reverse of Smear On.
 Due to the specific image that was used (i.e. it is light along the bottom), it looks better in this tutorial to have the effect reveal a light screen instead of dark.
-Again, you would change this to suit your iamge.
+Again, you would change this to suit your image.

 ![Smear Off](./gif/smearoff.gif)